-The Middlebury Republican Town Committee is pleased to announce its
+The Middlebury Republican Town Committee will hold its eighth annual

-scholarship opportunities for the 2018 graduating class of high school seniors.
+opportunities for the 2019 graduating class of high school seniors.

 independently (preferred) or as part of an organizational group.
 The essay